dragonflyoss/d7y.io/docs/development-guide/configure-development-nvironment.md

 #### Setup Dfdaemon as Seed Peer {#setup-dfdaemon-as-seed-peer}

-Configure Dfdaemon yaml file, The default path in Linux is `/etc/dragonfly/dfdaemon.yaml` in linux, refer to [Dfdaemon](../reference/configuration/client/dfdaemon.md).
+Configure `dfdaemon.yaml`, the default path is `/etc/dragonfly/dfdaemon.yaml`, refer to [Dfdaemon](../reference/configuration/client/dfdaemon.md).

 Set the `manager.addrs` address in the configuration file to your actual address.